2020 United States federal government data breach: Microsoft exploits

 The attackers exploited flaws in Microsoft products, services, and software distribution infrastructure.

-At least one reseller of Microsoft cloud services was compromised by the attackers, constituting a supply chain attack that allowed the attackers to access Microsoft cloud services used by the reseller's customers.
+In another supply chain attack, at least one reseller of Microsoft cloud services was compromised by the attackers, constituting a supply chain attack that allowed the attackers to access Microsoft cloud services used by the reseller's customers.

 Alongside this, "Zerologon", a vulnerability in the Microsoft authentication protocol NetLogon, allowed attackers to access all valid usernames and passwords in each Microsoft network that they breached.
 This allowed them to access additional credentials necessary to assume the privileges of any legitimate user of the network, which in turn allowed them to compromise Microsoft Office 365 email accounts.

 Additionally, a flaw in Microsoft's Outlook Web App may have allowed attackers to bypass multi-factor authentication.

 Attackers were found to have broken into Microsoft Office 365 in a way that allowed them to monitor NTIA and Treasury staff emails for several months.
 This attack apparently used counterfeit identity tokens of some kind, allowing the attackers to trick Microsoft's authentication systems.
 The presence of single sign-on infrastructure increased the viability of the attack.